Australia’s landscape is shaped by its diverse native trees. In this guide, we explore their beauty, uses, and importance across the country.

 2. Callistemon (Bottlebrush) Tree

-The Bottlebrush tree gets its name from the cylindrical flower clusters that resemble a traditional bottlebrush.
-These vibrant, brush-like flowers come in various shades of red, pink, and yellow, creating a ravishing display of colour.
-Beyond their visual appeal, these unique flowers are a magnet for nectar-feeding birds such as honeyeaters, lorikeets, and spinebills.
+The Bottlebrush tree takes its name from its cylindrical flowers, which resemble a traditional bottlebrush.
+These bright, brush-like blooms appear in shades of red, pink, and yellow and are well known for attracting nectar-feeding birds such as honeyeaters, lorikeets, and spinebills.

 3. Banksia Tree